The Most Amazing Calistoga Wineries

 The delicious culinary & wine pairing experience at Davis Estates.

 Spire Collection tasting Room

-Spire Collection is a lovely tasting room located on Bennett Lane in Calistoga.
+Spire Collection is a lovely tasting room located on Bennett Lane among the many Calistoga Wineries.
 This is the most premier group within Jackson Family Wines and at Spire Collection’s Tasting Room they showcase approximately 16 brands some of my favorites include Veritie (read more about Verite Wines here), Maggy Hawk, Cardinale (read more about Cardinale here), Capensis, Gran Moraine, Zena Crown, and Lokoya Winery (read more about Lokoya Winery here).

-A huge thank you to the Calistoga WineGrowers, Visit Calistoga and The Solage Resort for hosting me during this amazing Media trip.
-I had such a fun time learning about your rich winemaking region in addition to your lovely restaurants, the spectacular Solage Resort and more!
+A huge thank you to the Calistoga WineGrowers, Visit Calistoga, and The Solage Resort for hosting me.
+Honestly, I had an amazing Media trip to see some of these Calistoga Wineries.
+Plus, I had such a fun time learning about your rich winemaking region.
+Not to mention all the lovely restaurants, the spectacular Solage Resort, and more!